The appeal to minimalism is most often in the way it makes one’s home feel: open, spacious and free of clutter.

 This is how good habits are built: If you spend your time thinking about decluttering, your brain is going to feel so exhausted that getting started will seem like climbing Mount Everest.
 Instead, pick a simple project, only require that one simple thing of yourself and attack it before you have time to come up with a reason not to.

 7. Eliminate obligations from the calendar.

-While your getting rid of things that you don’t need that have been taking up space in your home, you’re going to notice things you have on your schedule that are taking up space in your life, but you would rather they didn’t.
+While you’re getting rid of things that you don’t need that have been taking up space in your home, you’re going to notice things you have on your schedule that are taking up space in your life, but you would rather they didn’t.

 If you think you don’t have time for yourself, then take time to evaluate what is on your calendar, how your time is being spent and start saying “no.”